algolia/instantsearch-ios/docgen/src/getting-started.md

 Your application now displays your data, lets your users enter a query and displays search results as-they-type.
 That is pretty nice already!
 However, we can go further and improve on that.

 - In the [getting started part 2](getting-started-part2.html), you will learn about properly highlighting results, as well as filtering results which is essential for a complete search experience.
+Finally, you will see how you can target multiple indices.
 - You can also have a look at our [examples][examples] to see more complex examples of applications built with InstantSearch.
 - Finally, You can head to our [widgets page][widgets] to see other components that you could use.